corespring/corespring-api/README.md

 [aws console](https://corespring.signin.aws.amazon.com/console)
 Ask evan for a user account.

-For development you can run a local instance.
+For development you should run a local instance.
 You can get it here: [local dynamodb](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.DynamoDBLocal.html)

-In application.conf you can find some configuration properties for it.
+Check application.conf for dynamo configuration properties.

 ### Dev Tools